exasol/ai-lab/doc/developer_guide/ci.md

 All these tests need to pass before the approval of a Github PR.
 The Github workflow will run on each push to a branch in the Github repository.

-However, the notebook tests and the AWS Codebuild will only run after you push a commit containing a special string "[CodeBuild]" in the commit message, see the following sections.
+However, the notebook tests and the AWS Codebuild will only run after you push a commit containing a special string in the commit message, see the following sections.

 ### Executing Notebook Tests